fermyon/developer/content/cloud/changelog/spin-cloud-v0.4.0.md

 ### As of spin cloud v0.4.0

-With [`spin cloud` plugin v0.4.0](https://github.com/fermyon/cloud-plugin), we've new functionality to help you manage your Spin application and NoOps SQL Database amoung other exciting changes.
+With [`spin cloud` plugin v0.4.0](https://github.com/fermyon/cloud-plugin), we've new functionality to help you manage your Spin application and NoOps SQL Database, among other exciting changes.

 Some highlights include: